 trip.
 Notice that the motivation comes from within, not to please us, so it has to be the child's own interest.
 Make sure that your child

-gets plenty of time to initiate and pursue his own passions--not always easy in this age of homework and screen time.
+gets plenty of time to initiate and pursue his own passions, which isn't always easy in this age of homework and screen time.

 Knowing that someone cares, and is there to help him pick up the pieces, is the foundation of resilience.
 You can't protect your child from the rain